mdraj2/oolio-kartchallenge/infra/README.md

 **Note:** Replace `your-unique-bucket-name` with a globally unique S3 bucket name.

+### 7. Navigate the CDN URL

+Navigate to the CDN url provided in the `cdn_url` output after the Terraform deployment

 ## Troubleshooting

 - Verify your AWS credentials have sufficient permissions